Spicery/ginger/design/fn2code/fn2code-plan.rst

 In parallel I will start implementing the new flags and compiler on the Ginger Runtime so that we can system-test the prototype.
-And I will probably do the install script for the prototype too.
+And I have coded up the install script for the prototype too.
+By default the prototype gets put in ``${GINGER_SHARE}/fn2code/*.py``.

 Then, Implement in C++